DevThompson/DCDarknetNPCSetup/README.md

     net.ipv4.ip_forward=1

+### Setup iptables
+Configure IP masquerading for outbound traffic on eth0:

+    sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

+Save the iptable rules:

+    sudo sh -c "iptables-save > /etc/iptables.ipv4.nat"

+Set the rule to load on boot by opening rc.local:

+    sudo nano /etc/rc.local

+Locate the line with "exit 0" and add the following just above it:

+    iptables-restore < /etc/iptables.ipv4.nat

 ### Spoof the MAC address - WIP
 The DCDN badge looks for a specific MAC address start with dc:d0 so we need to lie a little bit.
 Use the macchanger tool for linux to set the MAC address to dc:d0:22:33:44:55.
 Adding more to this once clearer.